Sep9

 By quoting Isaiah 56:7 and Jeremiah 7:11 Jesus models for us the importance of seeing that whatever actions we take should always be justified by the bible.
 Always do what you do based on the written Word of God and not your own authority.
 Everything we do and everything we say (or refrain to do and say) should come from the bible and not the world’s view.

 To understand Jesus’ cleansing the Temple.
 We need to go back to the Old testament.
 The Jewish Passover festival commemorates the story of God freeing the Israelites from slavery in Egypt.
 God instructed Moses and Aaron and the Israelite people in Egypt to mark the door post of their houses with the blood of a lamb so that the angel of Lord would “pass over” their house and spare their firstborn sons.
 God commanded the Israelites to remember the Passover each year on the 14th day of the Jewish month Abib, which was later called Nisan.-(Ex.
 12, 13, Deut.
 16) At this time of season Jerusalem became very crowded with both Jews and Gentiles, coming from all over Israel and all over the world to celebrate the Passover.
-There would be by some estimates, hundreds of thousands of visitors entering Jerusalem to keep the Passover feast.
-The Temple mount itself would be over crowded with people bringing their sacrifices, particularly the court of the Gentiles.
+There would be, by some estimates, hundreds of thousands of visitors entering Jerusalem to keep the Passover feast.
+The Temple mount itself would be overcrowded with people bringing their sacrifices, particularly the court of the Gentiles.
 According to Jewish Law sacrificial offerings had to be inspected by the Priest first before it could be offered.
 It had to be perfect without blemish or defects.-(Ex, 12:5, Liv.
 22:21-22) If you were going up to Jerusalem for the Passover Festival and you had to travel a long distance over several days it would be hard and expensive to keep a animal healthy and uninjured for the whole journey.
 Even if you brought your own lamb, there was an inspection fee.
 And since the Temple Priest were inspecting it, they’d usually find some small blemish, forcing you to buy one any way.
 Therefore it was convenient to just buy a animal from the priests in the Temple once you arrived.
 Not only that, but because it was coming from the Temple market it was already blemished-free and pre-approved by the priests as sacrificed ready.
 Even though the price was highly inflated at ten times the cost.
 In order to buy sacrificial animals and pay your Temple tax you had to exchange your money for Jewish currency.
 Because Rome was a occupying force, Roman currency wasn’t valid because the coins had Caesars’ portrait on it which was considered idolatrous and forbidden on temple grounds.
 Even the coins had a slightly inflated exchange rate in which the priests took a decent cut.
 If people did not bring their own sheep or the right currency they had no real option but to give into this very corrupt system.
 Over time the Passover had become very big business in the Temple.
 According to the Jewish historian Josephus, 256,000 lambs sacrificed in one week during a Passover.
 Because the Priests allowed a market inside the Temple grounds.
 The Gentiles who had come to worship and pray would find themselves in a noisy and filthy place, with a lot of animal dung and animal smells, The mooing of the oxen, the bleeping of sheep, and the chirping of birds.
 You had merchants shouting to get more customers.
 And the money changers shouting out different exchange rates.
 No doubt distracting the people who were trying to worship and pray.
 It would be like trying to hold Worship in the middle of a Flea-market/Swap-meet.

 Jesus is not against commerce or trade.
-Jesus isn’t against marketing or a good business plan or making a prophet.
+Jesus isn’t against marketing or a good business plan or making a profit.
 Jesus isn’t addressing the offerings due to the priests.
 The Bible establishes that the priests deserve to be supported by the Israelites (Deut.
 18:1) just like Christian teachers deserve to make a living from their work for the kingdom (1 Corn.
 9:8–12).
 Nor was Jesus against necessary and important church services.
 But rather the problem Jesus had was twofold.
 One was the location.
 They’re doing all this in the temple!
 That’s not what the temple is for.
 And the other problem is they are taking advantage of the people.
 There is extortion and price gouging going on.
 This habit unfortunately has never stopped.
 In the early church age, relic hunters would sell you a fingerbone, supposedly from Saint.
 The modern era has con-men peddling special anointing oil or prayer cloths.
 Christ is also addressing God-worshipers who value convenience and appearances over genuine piety or concern toward others.

 This story of Jesus cleansing the temple must have been pretty significant for each Gospel writer to include this event in their respective Gospels.
 Matthew, Mark and Luke have placed this event at the tail end of Jesus’ ministry right before His arrest and crucifixion.
 Where as John places this story of Jesus cleansing the Temple at the beginning of Jesus’ ministry after attending the wedding at Cana, where He changed water into wine.-(John 2:1-12) Many struggle with this, not sure whether there was one cleansing of the Temple, just out of chronological order.
 Or were there actually two cleansings of the Temple?
 We have to believe that there was Two cleansing due to the fact that John added other details and language not found in the synoptics Gospels.
 As an example John’s Gospel has Jesus making a whip of cords and driving out the sheep and cattle.
 Which is absent in the other Gospels.
 John also records a confrontation between Jesus and temple officials who asked, What sign will you do to show us you have authority to do these things?